The Contract for Services Employment Permit replaces the Contract Service Provider class of Work Permit Employment Permit.

 The Contract for Services Employment Permit is designed for situations where a foreign undertaking (Contractor) has won a contract to provide services to an Irish entity (Relevant Person) on a contract for services basis and to facilitate the transfer of non-EEA employees to work on the Irish contract in Ireland.

-The contract involved must be a one to one contract with an Irish entity - documentary evidence of this contract may be requested.
+The contract involved must be a one-to-one contract with an Irish entity - documentary evidence of this contract may be requested.
 Employment permits will not be considered in instances where work is being subcontracted to a third party.
 Permits can only be considered for the term of the contact.
-Applications may be granted for a maximum period of up to 24 months in the first instance and may be extended upon application to a maximum stay of five years.
+Applications may be granted for a maximum period of up to 24 months in the first instance and may be extended upon application to a maximum stay of 5 years.

 The Department’s preference is for all employment permit holders to be employed, salaried and paid under an Irish employment contract and therefore in the case of Contract for Services Employment Permits it applies strict criteria in these situations as employees are remaining employed by a foreign based employer.

-The Department of Business, Enterprise and Innovation examines a number of criteria when assessing a Contract for Services Employment Permit application.
+The Department of Enterprise, Trade and Employment examines a number of criteria when assessing a Contract for Services Employment Permit application.
 The full details of what is required are set out on the prescribed application form.

-Where the contract is short-term (i.e. up to three months) the applicant may wish to consider applying to the Department of Justice & Equality under the Atypical Working Scheme.
+Where the contract is short-term (that is, up to 3 months) the applicant may wish to consider applying to the Department of Justice under the Atypical Working Scheme.

-Contract for Services Employment Permits are strictly limited to positions required for the service of the contract and cannot be considered for any occupations listed in the Ineligible Categories of Employment for Employment Permits or those contrary to the public interest.
+Contract for Services Employment Permits are strictly limited to positions required for the service of the contract and cannot be considered for any occupations listed in the Ineligible List of Occupations for Employment Permits or those contrary to the public interest.

 At the cessation of the contract or when the permit expires the permit holder in question must leave the State.

-It should be noted that a permit holder after holding a Contract for Services Employment Permit for one year may apply for an alternative employment permit e.g. a Critical Skills Employment Permit or a General Employment Permit.
+It should be noted that a permit holder after holding a Contract for Services Employment Permit for one year may apply for an alternative employment permit, for example, a Critical Skills Employment Permit or a General Employment Permit.
 The application will be evaluated in line with the normal applicable criteria and rules for the employment permit type.

-Spouses/dependants/partners of Contract for Service Employment Permit holders are not eligible for a Dependant/Partner/Spouse Employment Permit and must apply for a separate employment permit in their own right e.g. a Critical Skills Employment Permit or a General Employment Permit.
+Spouses/dependants/partners of Contract for Service Employment Permit holders are not eligible for a Dependant/Partner/Spouse Employment Permit and must apply for a separate employment permit in their own right, for example, a Critical Skills Employment Permit or a General Employment Permit.

-In terms of the criteria relating to the employer i.e. the ‘Contractor’;
+In terms of the criteria relating to the employer, that is, the ‘Contractor’:

-- Employment permits will not issue unless at the time of application at least 50% of the employees of the Contractor or the Relevant Person (i.e. person in the State with whom a contractor has entered into a contract of service) are EEA nationals.
+- Employment permits will not issue unless at the time of application at least 50% of the employees of the Contractor or the Relevant Person (that is, person in the State with whom a contractor has entered into a contract of service) are EEA nationals.

 A Labour Market Needs Test is required in most cases, other than:

-- Applications in respect of occupations on the Highly Skilled Eligible Occupations List,
+- Applications in respect of occupations on the Critical Skills Occupations List.

 - Where the job offer is in respect of an eligible employment with a minimum annual remuneration of €64,000, or